HolyBlackCat/cpp-tutorials/articles/build_system_make.md

 This is a short introduction to Make.
 If you want to know more, read [the official manual](https://www.gnu.org/software/make/manual/make.html) after finishing this.

+Despite being short, I try to teach how to write actually **good** makefiles.
+Sadly there are many bad tutorials out there.

 ## Installation

 Run **`pacman -S make`** to install `make`.
 [Note that we're not installing `mingw-...-make`](/articles/different_flavors_of_make.md), though it's a viable option too.